ArtyaEXE/stopwatch/README.md

 Vue Stopwatch is a simple web application built with Vue.js version 3 that provides a stopwatch functionality.

 Getting Started
 To get started with this application, clone this repository and run npm install to install the necessary dependencies.
 After that, you can run npm run serve to start a local development server.
 The application can be accessed at http://localhost:8080/.
+Or use GH pages https://artyaexe.github.io/stopwatch/

 Usage
 The stopwatch has four buttons: start, pause, reset, add.